dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 This document describes the software components for MN8 Energy's State of Charge (SOC) LED indicator for an EV Charging Station.

-This document applies to the entire product.
-This includes an embedded controller and several cloud-based software packages.
+This document applies to the entire product, including an embedded controller and several cloud-based software packages.

 ### Background